-• Alternative Placement/Expulsion With Continuing Educational Services
+• Alternative Placement/Expulsion with Continuing Educational Services

-A. Definition: Alternative Placement or Expulsion with Continuing Educational Services is the removal of the right of the student to attend the regular school program at a district public school for a period of time with educational services provided at an alternative site in lieu of expulsion without continuing educational services.
-The alternative placement should not exceed the remainder of the current school year and one (1) additional year of attendance.
+- A. Definition: Alternative Placement or Expulsion with Continuing Educational Services is the removal of the right of the student to attend the regular school program at a district public school for a period of time with educational services provided at an alternative site in lieu of expulsion without continuing educational services.
+The alternative placement should not exceed the remainder of the current school year and one (1) additional year of attendance. - B. Conditions:

-- 1. The Principal or his/her designated representative may recommend to the Superintendent that a Disciplinary Hearing be conducted regarding the removal of a student from the regular school program when a student has committed a serious breach of conduct. - 2.
-Alternative Placement of a student with an identified disability, who has an active IEP or Section 504 Plan, constitutes a change in educational placement.
+- 1. The Principal or his/her designated representative may recommend to the Superintendent that a Disciplinary Hearing be conducted regarding the removal of a student from the regular school program when a student has committed a serious breach of conduct. - Alternative Placement of a student protected under IDEA or Section 504 student with an identified disability, who has an active IEP or Section 504 Plan, constitutes a change in educational placement.
 The following procedures shall be followed: - a.
-If a Principal determines that a student with a disability has engaged in a behavior that warrants alternative placement or expulsion (a disciplinary hearing), he/she shall contact the Director of Exceptional Education and request an Individualized Education Plan (IEP)/Section 504 Accommodation Plan meeting be conducted.
+If a Principal determines that a student with a disability has engaged in a behavior that warrants alternative placement or expulsion (a disciplinary hearing), he/she shall contact the Director of Exceptional Education Coordinator of Behavior Intervention and Supports and request a Manifestation Determination meeting be scheduled with the school based IEP or Section 504 team and request an Individualized Education Plan (IEP)/Section 504 Accommodation Plan meeting be conducted.
 The meeting shall be held to make a manifestation determination and if determined by the IEP Team a Functional Behavior Assessment (FBA) and/or Positive Behavioral Intervention Plan (PBIP) may be developed.

-- b.
+Additionally, the Coordinator of Behavior Intervention and Supports will schedule an IEP or Section 504 team meeting following the Manfiestation Determination meeting as appropriate to further address student needs and supports. - b.
 If the team determines that the student's misconduct is a manifestation of the student's disability, a review of the student's IEP/Section 504 Accommodation Plan shall be conducted and an appropriate alternative implemented.
 A guardian/student may request a recommendation to the Disciplinary Hearing Committee for a due process hearing regardless of the manifestation decision. - c.
 If the misconduct is not a manifestation of the student's disability, then the student will be recommended to the Disciplinary Hearing Committee for a due process hearing.
 Exceptional students may be recommended for removal from the regular school with the continued provision of services in accordance with the student's IEP.
 A student identified disabled under Section 504 shall be afforded disciplinary action to the same extent that such disciplinary action is taken against non-disabled students. - d.
-Schools can recommend placement in an alternative education setting for up to forty-five (45) school days for students with a disability, irrespective of the manifestation determination decision (i.e., even if the offense is determined to be related to the disability) if the child engages in the following behaviors: - 1. carries or possesses a weapon to or at school, on school premises, or to or at a school function, - knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function, and/or - 3. has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function.
+Schools can recommend placement in an alternative education setting for up to forty-five (45) school days for students with a disability, irrespective of the manifestation determination decision (i.e., even if the offense is determined to be related to the disability) if the child engages in the following behaviors: - 1. carries or possesses a weapon to or at school, on school premises, or to or at a school function, - 2. knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function, and/or - 3. has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function.